BubbleCow/bubblecow-documentation/Editorial/Writers/C/Cy Tid/Spaceballs/Spaceballs - Editors Report - Developmental Editing - BubbleCow 1.md

-> [!info]
-> This is the developmental editor's report for ficiton.
-> Last updated: 26 Feb, 2024

 Editor: Gary Smailes
 Completed: DATE COMPLETED
 ## Understanding Your Feedback
 Before I launch into more detailed feedback, I thought I’d review how the edit has been structured.